fischa/aerleon/docs/user/generators/srxlo.md

 * _icmp-type::_ Specify icmp-type code to match, see section [ICMP TYPES](PolicyFormat#ICMP_TYPES.md) for list of valid arguments
 * _logging::_ Specify that this packet should be logged via syslog.
 * _loss-priority::_ Specify loss priority.
-* _name::_ Name of the term.
 * _next-ip::_ Used in filter based forwarding.
-* _option::_ See platforms supported Options section.
 * _owner::_ Owner of the term, used for organizational purposes.
 * _packet-length::_ specify packet length.
-* _platform::_ one or more target platforms for which this term should ONLY be rendered.
-* _platform-exclude:: one or more target platforms for which this term should NEVER be rendered.
 * _policer::_ specify which policer to apply to matching packets.
 * _port::_ Matches on source or destination ports.
 Takes a service token.
 * _precedence::_ specify precedence of range 0-7.
 May be a single integer, or a space separated list.
-* _protocol::_ the network protocols this term will match, such as tcp, udp, icmp, or a numeric value.
 * _protocol\_except::_ allow all protocol "except" specified.
 * _qos::_ apply quality of service classification to matching packets (e.g. qos:: af4)
 * _routing-instance::_ specify routing instance for matching packets.
-* _source-address::_ one or more source address tokens.
 * _source-exclude::_ exclude one or more address tokens from the specified source-address.
 * _source-port::_ one or more service definition tokens.
 * _source-prefix::_ specify source-prefix matching (e.g. source-prefix:: configured-neighbors-only).